COURSE I Faculty

 GINGER E. HOLT, MD

-Dr. Ginger E. Holt is an Associate Professor in the Department of Orthopaedic Surgery at Vanderbilt Medical Center in Nashville, Tennessee.
+Dr. Ginger E. Holt is a Professor and Vice Chairman in the Department of Orthopaedic Surgery at Vanderbilt Medical Center in Nashville, Tennessee.
 Dr. Holt completed her Orthopaedic Residency at Vanderbilt and Fellowships in MSK Oncology at Mt Sinai Hospital in Toronto and Adult reconstruction in Denver, Colorado.
-Dr. Holt is the Residency program director at Vanderbilt and was recently honored as an AOA-ABC traveling fellow (2011).
-Dr. Holt has over 50 peer-reviewed publications and was a member of the 2011 Orthopaedic Self-Assessment exam writing committee.
+Dr. Holt is the Residency program director at Vanderbilt and Fellowship director for Musculoskeletal Oncology.
 Dr. Holt enjoys live music, pop culture and reality television shows.

 SANJ KAKAR, MD